Frequently Asked Questions

 3

 The key ideas are that specific people are included in a Robin, in a specific order, and they take turns providing updates for the Robin.
-When it is your turn, you give an update to the group, much as you would on a social media site.
+When it is your turn, you write an update to share with the group.
+One full pass through everyone in the Robin is called a flight; after the last person it wraps back to the first person and a new flight begins.

 4